Academic Year Live-In

 You’ve already made one great decision in your own leadership development by considering joining the Residence Life team.
 This position will offer a dynamic work environment in addition to a supportive network of colleagues who are also interested in campus involvement and service.

 Residence Life believes in quality, vision, purposeful growth and development, service, responsibility and integrity and community.
-The Resident Assistant position is the most critical position to helping achieve these Shared Values.
+The Resident Assistant position is the most critical position to helping achieve these shared values.
 We feel confident we can offer you a first-class leadership experience and an opportunity to be involved in a critical role on the King University campus!

 Being an RA is an opportunity of a lifetime and we encourage you to apply.
 It is a unique position which will challenge, inspire and motivate you.
 It also provides financial support for the present and valuable skills and work experience for the future.